PRISHIta123/PRISHIta123.github.io/index.md

 menuorder: 1
 ---

-I am a Masters graduate in Computer Science from <a href="https://www.cornell.edu/" style="color: blue">Cornell University</a>.
+I am a Masters graduate in Computer Science from <a href="https://www.cornell.edu/" style="color: blue">Cornell University</a> and currently working for <a href="https://www.americanexpress.com/" style="color: blue">American Express</a>.
 Previously, I completed my undergraduate studies in Computer Science and Engineering from <a href="https://vit.ac.in" style="color: blue">Vellore Institute of Technology (VIT, Vellore) India</a>.
 My fascination towards Deep Learning, Vision, Robotics and Cognitive AI inspired me to contribute in these domains through research as well as open-source.
 I always look forward to connecting with people having similar interests and exciting project ideas!
 You can reach out to me at pr376[at]cornell[dot]edu.

 ## Updates:

+- **[Apr 2023]**<a style="color: red">[New!]</a> Started working at American Express as a Data Engineer.
-- **[Dec 2022]<a style="color: red">[New!]</a>** Graduated from Cornell University.
+- **[Dec 2022]** Graduated from Cornell University.
 - **[June 2022]** Work on my GSoC project published in the 16th Linguistic Annotation Workshop (LAW-XVI) at LREC 2022.
 - **[Feb 2022]** Joined the Human-Robot Collaboration and Companionship (HRC2) Lab.
 - **[Jan 2022]** Started Masters program at Cornell University and selected as the lead of BrainGenix-NES.